Aim (musician)

-History
+Career

-Andy Turner's first musical output was in a fledgling indie band called The Chelsea Flower Show.
+Turner's first musical output was in a fledgling indie band called The Chelsea Flower Show.
 His father was a jazz drummer and instrument shop owner and after the demise of the band, Turner followed in his father's footsteps, opening a record shop called Speed Limit Records.
 It was here that he began to hone his skills on the decks, helping him to embark upon a serious music career.
 Enthused by the burgeoning rave scene in the North West of England and regular trips to the Haçienda nightclub, with Gripper he co-hosted several successful club and rave nights in his hometown, including Yummy and Euphoria, and has continued to DJ regularly ever since.
-This includes at London's famous Fabric, for which he did a CD as part of the Fabric Live series.
+This includes London's famous Fabric, for which he produced the August 2004 edition FabricLive.17 as part of the Fabric Live series.

 He was discovered by Mark Rae, after handing him a demo tape in Manchester, and signed to Grand Central.
 So far he has released three full-length studio albums – Cold Water Music, Hinterland and Flight 602, plus an album collecting together his early singles, and two DJ mix albums.

 In 2004, Aim produced the fellow ex-Grand Central artist, Niko's debut album, Life on Earth.

 Aim left Grand Central Records in early 2005 and formed his own independent record label, ATIC Records, in June 2005, and his own recording studio, Speed Limit Studios.
 The first album to be released on the label was Aim's Flight 602.
 It was released on 25 September 2006.
 Niko has also signed to ATIC and has returned Aim's earlier favour, by providing vocals for the new album.
 The final single to be released from Flight 602 was the "Birchwood" EP, released on 5 November 2007.

-Aim also began a new collaboration, Paperboy, with vocals performed by Justin Helliwell, the singer from The Chelsea Flower Show, the band the pair were members of in their younger days.
+Aim also began a new collaboration, Paperboy, with British musician Rick Walker on guitar and writing duties, and vocals by Justin Helliwell, the singer from The Chelsea Flower Show, the band the pair were members of in their younger days.

 To expand beyond the confines of a touring solely as a DJ, Aim began touring with a full live band in the early 2000s.
-This has now consolidated into a 10-piece ensemble, with musicians playing drums, electric double bass, percussion, guitars, keyboards, trumpet, saxophone, synthesizer and vocals provided by Niko.
+This band consolidated into a 10-piece ensemble, with musicians playing drums, electric double bass, percussion, guitars, keyboards, trumpet, saxophone, synthesizer and vocals provided by Niko.
 The band's extensive UK tour included an appearance at Glastonbury Festival in 2007.